 Erythropoietin: A hormone produced by the kidneys.
-Myeloma patients with damaged kidneys don't produce enough erythropoietin and can become anemic.
+Myeloma patients with damaged kidneys don’t produce enough erythropoietin and can become anemic.
 Injections with synthetic erythropoietin can be helpful.
 Blood transfusion is another alternative, especially in an emergency.
-Synthetic erythropoietin is being used prophylactically before chemotherapy and as a supportive therapy after chemotherapy to avoid anemia.

 Gene: A specific sequence of DNA or RNA; the biological unit of heredity located in a specific place on a chromosome and found in all cells in the body.
 When genes are missing or damaged, cancer may occur.